silvershop/silvershop-core/docs/en/Upgrading.md

 This is because Product images are now Image dataobjects, instead of Product_Image dataobjects.
 Try running the ShopMigrationTask.

+# 'FeaturedProduct' field renamed to 'Featured' on Product model

 # 0.9

 # Prices are missing